benjamin-chan/SilberbachPrintValve/docs/index.md

   * $\rho, \theta, \phi$ will be used to describe the coaptation line

 Example coaptation line (triple point) is below.
-An interactive representation of the coaptation line is [here](https://ggbm.at/h6FyDngs).
+An interactive representation of the coaptation line geometry is [here](https://ggbm.at/CeF95YMN).

 ![Coaptation line](../figures/CoaptationLine.png)